-- Old Board Game Pieces OR Painted Corks OR Colored Paper Clips
+- Old Board Game Pieces, Painted Corks, or Colored Paper Clips

-If re-purposing an older board game, wrap the game board with a solid colored wrapping paper.
-Apply the clear self adhesive shelf liner, if desired.
+If re-purposing an older board game, wrap the game board with solid colored wrapping paper.
+Apply the clear self-adhesive shelf liner, if desired.

 You will find that engagement will shoot up and learning will take off when you can get the kids actively involved.
-For example, you could even make the assignment “make a board game about the alphabet” or other related skills and let them have fun with it!
+For example, you could even make an assignment to make a board game about the alphabet or other related skills and let them have fun with it!